 Brushing up on Innovations in the Paints and Coatings Market

 The global paints and coatings market has grown moderately over the past few years despite various uncertainties such as the economic slowdown of significant economies, the negative & positive influence of the low crude oil price, and fluctuations in the value of U.S. dollars.
-Despite the fact that many of these factors are beyond the […]
+Despite the fact that many factors are beyond the control of […]

 Go green revolution

 As a result of increased access to information online, a large number of consumers are now interested in the potential environmental and health impacts of the chemicals used to make paints and coatings.
 This is driving increased interest in the paint made from organic or recycled materials, and recycled packaging.
 For instance, In Canada, Rona Inc’s ECO Recycled Latex Paint is made from 90% recycled materials and certified by EcoLogo, one of the largest and best known eco-labeling programs in North America.

 We offer custom market research solutions to help businesses transcend boundaries and achieve profitable growth.
 Request a free brochure to explore our capabilities.

 Joining the app bandwagon

 Paint manufacturers are scrambling to build brand equity by catering to the growing number of consumers with smartphones.
 A popular example of players in the paints and coating market to have implemented this is a Swedish company Tikkurila.
 Their “mobile painting application” for its Alcro brand consists of four parts: “inspiration, product search, a list of retailers, and a project planner.”
 According to the company, it enables consumers to “choose colors, test paint, create a purchase list and share it.”
 Furthermore, in the UK, Dulux’s app allows consumers to find stockists and order paint testers for home delivery and also offers video “master classes.”